RationaleEmotions/SimpleSe/README.md

           * `Clickable` - **(case in-sensitive)** Waits for the element to be **available** in the Dom and also to be **clickable**.
 Its functionally equivalent to `ExpectedConditions#elementToBeClickable`.
        2. `for` - An integer that represents the wait time in **seconds**.
-If no value is specified (or) if this attribute is omitted but `until` is included, the system falls back to `45 seconds.` This value can be altered globally via the JVM argument `default.wait.time`.
+If no value is specified (or) if this attribute is omitted but `until` is included, the system falls back to `45 seconds.`
+          * This value can be altered
+        globally via the JVM argument `simplese.default.waittime` (for e.g., `-Dsimplese.default.waittime=30`).
+          * If for any reason wait is to be completely ignored, then the wait node can be excluded from the json file and instruct **SimpleSe** to ignore using a default wait mechanism by setting the JVM argument `-Dsimplese.default.waitstrategy=false`

 ## Some code samples.